jaydeelew/CompareAI/docs/SEO_SETUP.md

 - Clear browser cache
 - Check HTML source (not just React DevTools)
 - Verify meta tags are in `index.html`, not just React components

-### Facebook Sharing Debugger - "Inferred Property" Warning
-If Facebook Debugger reports that `og:image` should be explicitly provided:
-- ✅ Ensure `og:image` meta tag is present with absolute URL
-- ✅ Add `og:image:width` and `og:image:height` properties (in pixels)
-- ✅ Add `og:image:type` property (MIME type, e.g., "image/png")
-- ✅ Add `og:image:alt` property for accessibility
-- After making changes, use Facebook's "Scrape Again" button to refresh the cache

-### Facebook Sharing Debugger - "Missing Properties: fb:app_id"
-If Facebook Debugger reports missing `fb:app_id`:
-- **Note**: `fb:app_id` is deprecated and not required for basic sharing functionality
-- The warning can be safely ignored, but to suppress it:
-  - Option 1: Use Facebook's default App ID (already added): `966242223397117`
-  - Option 2: Create your own Facebook App at https://developers.facebook.com/ and use your App ID
-- The meta tag is included in `index.html` using Facebook's default App ID to suppress the warning

 ## Resources